thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 Alert entry #C105
 ##  FS_Solid < 1.0
 This spring may be over-stressed if deflected to solid.
+If deflected to solid,
-It may 'set' as in not return to its original free length.
+it may 'set' as in not return to its original free length.

 In order to resolve this alert, where practical, change these values in the direction specified.
 Increase  | &nbsp; | Decrease
 ---       | ---    | ---
- Coils_T  | &nbsp; | L_Free
+ OD_Free  | &nbsp; | L_Free
- Coil_Dia | &nbsp; | &nbsp;
+ Coils_T  | &nbsp; | Wire_Dia

-In order to design a spring that is not over-stressed when deflected to the solid condition, enable the FS_Solid MAX constraint, set that MAX constraint to a value slightly above 1.0 and run the Search feature (menu Action : Search or Search button).
+In order to design a spring that is not over-stressed when deflected to the solid condition:
+ - confirm that the design is not over specified.
+For this case, at least one of OD_Free, Wire_Dia, L_Free, and Coils_T must be in Free status and away from binding constraints.
+ - confirm that the lower constraint on factor of safety in the solid condition (FS_Solid MIN) is enabled (it is enabled by default)
+ - set that FS_Solid MIN constraint to a value slightly above 1.0 (perhaps 1.1; the default is 1.0)
+ - run the Search feature (menu Action : Search or Search button).

 ___